Wisconsin's Johnson embraces controversy in reelection bid - NewsBreak

 Wisconsin's Johnson embraces controversy in reelection bid

-MADISON, Wis. — (AP) — Far from shying from his contrarian reputation, Wisconsin Republican Sen. Ron Johnson is leaning into controversy as he runs for his third term.
+Far from shying from his contrarian reputation, Wisconsin Republican Sen. Ron Jonson is leaning into controversy as he runs for his third term.

 Johnson has called for the end of guaranteed money for Medicare and Social Security, two popular programs that American politicians usually steer clear from.
 He’s trafficked in conspiracy theories about the 2020 election and dabbled in pseudoscience around the coronavirus.